FreshPrince99/FreshPrince99/README.md

 <div align="center">

- 🔭 I’m currently working on **a project to detect cancerous CT scan images using deep learning and computer vision**
+ 🔭 I’m currently working on **a project to enhance productivity using EEG signals and audio neurofeedback using AI generated songs**

  🌱 Studying **Computer Systems Engineering (BEng) at the University of Warwick**